Open-Scholarship-Strategy/site/index.md

  * Making software and code readily available, re-usable, citable, and formally recognised as a research output, along with research articles, data, and metadata.

- * Wider use of data repositories and data journals for sharing research outputs, without restrictions from scholarly publishers.
+ * Wider use of data repositories and data journals for sharing research outputs, without restrictions.
 This enables data to be re-used by others in ways that are either foreseen or unforeseen by the original creators.

  * As one of the greatest difficulties for compliance with this is the amount of extra effort perceived in making work shareable in a compliant manner, automated or low-barrier methods of dissemination will be critical here.

 * Research material repositories and the sharing of physical research outputs.

  * Research material sharing is critical for issues of reproducibility, reducing redundancy, and promoting open scientific collaboration.
-Issues were empirically examined by [Science Commons](https://creativecommons.org/about/program-areas/open-science/).
+Issues here were empirically examined by [Science Commons](https://creativecommons.org/about/program-areas/open-science/).

- * Sharing well curated and annotated materials within communities without restrictive licensing or complex material transfer agreements which slow scientific progress due to complex legal jargon or stringent terms and conditions
+ * Sharing well-curated and annotated materials within communities without restrictive licensing or complex material transfer agreements which slow scientific progress due to complex legal jargon or stringent terms and conditions.

  * Streamlined Material Transfer Agreements (MTAs) and Open Scholarship Trust Agreements (OSTAs) - legal agreement templates which may be easily amended for any researcher, irrespective of discipline, at any institution to simply share almost all categories of research materials they generate in the course of their research allowing efficient, open and collaborative scientific practices.
 Principles described herein "The core feature of trusts—holding property for the benefit of others is well suited to constructing a research community that treats reagents as public goods."
 [Edwards et al (2017)](https://doi.org/10.1126/scitranslmed.aai9055).

- * E.g. OSTA template: [SGC](https://www.thesgc.org/click-trust) "click-trust" agreement E.g. MTA (Material Transfer Agreement) templates through [Science Commons](https://creativecommons.org/about/program-areas/open-science/)
+ * E.g. OSTA template: [SGC](https://www.thesgc.org/click-trust) "click-trust" agreement E.g. MTA (Material Transfer Agreement) templates through [Science Commons](https://creativecommons.org/about/program-areas/open-science/).

 * OER (Open Educational Resources).
 For more on this, see the [Foundations for OER Strategy Development](http://www.oerstrategy.org/home/read-the-doc/).